Resume

 The job you’re applying to falls into a seniority level or career stage.
 While the exact definition of each level varies by company, industry, and even individual, this can still help you make informed guesses about how much resume experience you’ll need to land an interview.

-• Senior-Level jobs are less about years of experience and more about expertise in key areas.
+- Senior-Level jobs are less about years of experience and more about expertise in key areas.
 Your resume needs to prove your earned knowledge and expert skills related to the specific opening.
-Use Rezi to catch any keywords or skills you missed.
+Use a resume keyword scanner to catch any keywords missed.

 Junior or Entry-Level